sifteo/thundercracker/docs/doxygen/src/scripting.md

 If the virtual address is invalid, raises a Lua error.

+## Runtime():virtToFlashAddr( _virtual address_ )

+Convert an SVM virtual address to a physical Flash memory address, using the currently active mappings.
+If this VA is not mapped, returns zero.

+## Runtime():flashToVirtAddr( _flash address_ )

+Convert a physical Flash memory address to an SVM virtual address.
+If the supplied flash address is not part of any virtual address space, returns zero.

 ## Filesystem object

 This is a singleton object which can be used to script the Base's filesystem.